nicklafferty/craftycody/content/crafts/diy-bedside-tables.md

 However, I like (need) the storage so I added the bottom shelf.
 I also added some side pieces for a more finished look.

 The distance between the legs is about 12.75in, so I cut 10 pieces that length from my 42in long balusters.
+I handled these the same way I did the tabletop- glue and then clamp them together.
+I also added four L-brackets on the legs so I could set the middle shelf on top of them and screw it down.

+For the four side pieces, I measured between the legs and cut as needed.
+For the top two, I predrilled with my 3/8in bit and screwed it into the tabletop as well as predrilling into the top of the legs and connecting them to the side piece.

+The middle two pieces were clamped down then I predrilled the legs and screwed them in.

+Voila!